Poland Tastes Good

 - Restaurant promotions

-Poland is one of the biggest food producers in Europe.
-With its massive potential in agricultural production and modern food processing industry, Poland is well positioned to become one of the new suppliers of foods to Singapore, helping the country to diversify its supply sources and serve local customers with the best quality products guaranteed by the European food safety and security standards.
+Poland is the 7th largest food producer in Europe and the 14th globally.
+Approximately 30 to 40% of its food output is exported.
+With its massive potential in agricultural production and modern food processing industry, Poland is well positioned to become one of the new suppliers of foods to Singapore, helping the country to diversify its supply sources and serve local customers with the quality products guaranteed by the European food safety and security standards.

 Although the fisheries sector represents a minor part of the Polish economy, Polish seafood processing capacities grew up to one of the largest in Europe.
 It plays a major role in supplying European countries with processed fish products such as smoked fish, mainly salmon and trout, canned herring, mackerel, and sprat, and ready-to-eat fish products like salads and fish in marinades.
 Other products include fresh and frozen cod fillets, ready-to-prepare frozen fish fillets, freshwater and diadromous fish such as pike-perch, as well as fresh and frozen whole fish like trout and sprat or caviar.
 Poland is one of the major Norwegian salmon processing hubs in Europe and globally.

 With rapidly growing global population and demand for food, food producers face a challenge of adjusting traditional food production methods to be in harmony with the natural environment.
 There is a growing number of food producers in Poland who already address the challenge – by implementing innovative production methods and/or concentrating all elements of the production process locally to minimize its impact on environment.
 This approach helps to save natural resources and keep the highest quality of the end products simultaneously with minimal environmental impact throughout the product supply chain